Links with this icon leave the Virginia Department of Education website and visit an external resource.

 - 2015 Virginia Junior Academy of Science Symposium

 The VJAS Research Symposium will be held on May 20-22 at James Madison University.
 The VJAS website has been updated to include the new handbook, style manual, and other resources for students and teachers.
-The deadline for submitting papers for the symposium is February 25.

 - Supreme Court Summer Institute